buildworksai/AgentHub/README.md

 ---

 ## Overview

-AgentHub is a rules enforcement engine for VS Code.
-It auto-initializes a `.agent/` workspace structure and provides powerful, configurable linting and enforcement for your codebase using YAML, JSON, or Markdown rules.
+AgentHub is your central command center for AI agent workflows in VS Code.
+It auto-initializes a complete agent workspace with slash commands, reusable skills, and configurable rules enforcement on first activation.

 **Built by [BuildWorks.AI](https://buildworks.ai)** — creators of [SARAISE](https://github.com/buildworksai/saraise) (AI-Enabled ERP) and [AISTRALE](https://github.com/buildworksai/aistrale) (LLM Engineering Platform).